What is Fashion Product Lifecycle Management (PLM)?

 - 15% reduction in inventory costs, since designers and product managers are aware of which materials are already on hand.

 - 8% reduction in waste (scrap generated).

-In terms of an all-in-one solution, we recommend Surefront's Product Lifecycle Management Solution.
+In terms of an all-in-one solution, we recommend Surefront's Unified Product Collaboration Platform.
 Our retail PLM function works in tandem with our Product Information Management and Customer Relationship Management tools to reduce emails and data re-entry during product development.
 Surefront takes a huge leap past traditional PLM with patented technology that allows your development team to engage with vendors and factories to complete products quickly and efficiently.
 With our product syndication feature and the ability to convert quotes to orders in seconds, you'll be able to list and sell fashions in a fraction of the time.

-Surefront Product Lifecycle Management Solution (PLM) gives you the tools for internal and external communication all in one platform.
+Surefront's Product Lifecycle Management (PLM) function gives you the tools for internal and external communication in one platform.
 It connects the dots by providing an end-to-end communication loop for all relevant parties.
 This allows designers to have the agility and timely feedback they need to push a product to completion.
 However, for your PLM to operate effectively, it needs to seamlessly integrate with your PIM and CRM tools.

 You May Also Like